SFYMMIK/MySimpleOSKernel/README.md

 ## Update 0.0.3

-MyKernel is a simple, not-yet-finished operating system kernel designed for educational purposes.
+MySimpleOSKernel is a simple, not-yet-finished operating system kernel designed for educational/proffesional purposes.
 It is intended to provide a basic understanding of kernel development, including interrupt handling, memory management, multitasking, system calls, and file system support.

 ## Features